10: Lieutenant General Henry Everett Emerson

-Colonel Rickenbacker gained many awards in hid short time during World War I. Some of the most notable was the Medal of Honor, 9 Distinguished Service Crosses, the French Legion of Honor, and many more.
+Colonel Rickenbacker gained many awards in his short time during World War I. Some of the most notable were the Medal of Honor, 9 Distinguished Service Crosses, the French Legion of Honor, and many more.

 LTG Hollingsworth was a highly respected General.
 He served in World War II, Korea, and in Vietnam.

 General Hollingsworth had many critics in the way he seemed a bloodthirsty killer in Vietnam, but he understood the enemy and his primary goal was to keep Soldiers alive and kill enemies.

 Lieutenant General James Hollingworth received many awards.
 They consisted of 3 Distinguished Service Crosses, 4 Distinguished Service Medals, 4 Silver Stars, 3 Legions of Merit, 1 Soldier’s Medal, 3 Distinguished Flying Crosses, and many more.
 There is a statue at Texas A&M of this great American patriot.

 # 4: Colonel David Haskell Hackworth

 Colonel Hackworth actually had the push to become a general, but he was frustrated with Army leadership and decided to not attend War College.